 Introduction to facial procedures, including client intake and assessment, skin analysis, clinical indications and contraindications, European facial instruction, product selections and recommendations.

 Survey of temporary hair removal to include: contraindications, methods of epilation using multiple modalities including but not limited to hard wax, soft wax and sugaring.
 All related safety and sanitation employed in the esthetics profession.

 History of makeup application.
 Course includes color theory and basic makeup application techniques.

 Body treatments to include mud wraps, body scrubs, wet and dry room techniques, back treatments, and cellulite body treatments.

 Includes indications, contraindications and safety for electrical modalities, including galvanic, high frequency, and microcurrent.

 Covers clinical exfoliation and desquamation techniques employing chemical and mechanical methods.

-Realistic training in our student-run clinic incorporating point of sale, dispensary, laundry, spa and clinical operations and management positions.
+Realistic training in our student run clinic incorporating point of sale, dispensary, laundry, spa and clinical operations and management positions are covered.

 Realistic training in our student-run clinic incorporating every aspect of an exemplar esthetics practice.